Harborview Medical Center will temporarily stop accepting some patients due to capacity issues

 “All hospital systems (are) very much over capacity with very high census numbers, particularly because of an inability to discharge patients into post-acute care settings,” said Harborview CEO Sommer Kleweno Walley.
 “This morning … Harborview reached an unprecedented census level.”

 Harborview is currently caring for more than 560 inpatients, more than 130% of its licensed capacity of 413 patients.
-About 100 are “medically stable” patients who no longer need hospitalization and are waiting to be discharged to a post-acute care facility, Kleweno Walley said.
+About 100 are “medically stable” patients who no longer need hospitalization and are waiting to be discharged to a long-term care facility, like an adult family home, Kleweno Walley said.

+“We’ve reached a level at this point where we do not feel it’s appropriate or safe to take in any more patients that don’t require the unique, very skilled expertise of providers and staff that we have in-house,” she said.

-The plan, known as “basic life support divert,” will likely be in place through the weekend if not longer, she added.
+The plan to only accept acute patients for the time being, known as “basic life support divert,” will likely be in place through the weekend if not longer, she added.

+In order to again accept all types of patients, the hospital will not only track “sheer numbers,” but also look at its number of ICU patients and other factors that reflect their ability to offer critical care, she said.

+“It will really depend on when we feel like we can safely take on patients that are not just trauma or critical illness,” she said.
+“We’re really doing this at this point to preserve our ability to be the Level I trauma center and ensure all trauma and critical illness have a place to go.”

 The hospital’s trauma care won’t be affected, and Harborview will continue to take patients in acute or life-threatening condition.

-Harborview isn’t alone in its capacity challenges.
-Many of Washington’s hospitals have been facing massive financial losses in recent months, health care leaders said during a news briefing in July.
+Harborview isn’t alone in its strain for more bed space and staffers, and the issues are also affecting hospital finances.
+Many of Washington’s hospitals have been facing massive financial losses in recent months, which several health care leaders largely attributed to an increasing number of high-cost patients staying in hospitals for long periods of time.

-According to a survey conducted by the Washington State Hospital Association, hospitals across the state suffered a net loss of about $929 million in the first three months of 2022.
+According to a survey conducted by the Washington State Hospital Association earlier this year, hospitals across the state suffered a net loss of about $929 million in the first three months of 2022.

-Eric Lewis, WSHA’s chief financial officer, attributed the recent losses to high inflation and labor shortages — which have resulted in labor, drug and supply costs increasing faster than payment rates — and an increasing number of high-cost patients staying in hospitals for long periods of time, instead of being discharged to long-term care facilities to complete their recovery.
+The recent losses are also due in part to high inflation and labor shortages — which have resulted in labor, drug and supply costs increasing faster than payment rates, said Eric Lewis, WSHA’s chief financial officer.

-In addition, while many large urban hospitals were able to use federal relief funding to cover financial losses at the beginning of last year, those dollars have run out, Lewis said.

 This is a developing story and will be updated.